Maintrust/wordpress-gutenberg-swiper/readme.md

 # Swiper-wordpress
 ## _Slider plugin for Wordpress Gutenberg based on Swiper.js_

-By adding into plugins folder adds Slider block in Gutenberg blocks library.
+When added to the plugins folder, the slider block is added to the Gutenberg block library.
 Slider can handle additional Slide blocks, which takes any onther Gutenberg blocks in it.

 ## Features